Recycled polyester lessens our dependence on virgin petroleum-based materials.

 We began making recycled polyester from plastic soda bottles back in 1993—the first outdoor clothing manufacturer to transform trash into fleece.
 Almost 30 years later, we’ve incorporated recycled polyester into our hard shells, boardshorts, fleece and Capilene® baselayers, and overall have very little virgin polyester left in our line.
 We’re actively working to convert the remaining amount to recycled material.

-For the Fall 2021 season, 89% of our polyester fabrics are made with recycled polyester.
-As a result of not using virgin polyester, we avoided more than 3.3 million pounds of CO₂.
+For the Spring 2022 season, 88% of our polyester fabrics are made with recycled polyester.
+As a result of not using virgin polyester, we avoided more than 5.2 million pounds of CO₂e being emitted into the atmosphere.

 We’re looking beyond plastic bottles from commodity recyclers to the next generation of potential recycled materials.
 One option could be recycled ocean plastics.
 Long-term, we’re also looking into chemical-recycling technologies that might allow us to reuse recycled garments and get us closer to a “circular” manufacturing process.